-Please discuss this further with your insurance broker, Peter Brown & Associates who should be able to recommend the right type and level of
+Please discuss this further with your insurance broker, Peter Brown & Associates who should be able to recommend the right type and level of cover to meet your needs.

 Part 3: Understanding the basics of Interruption Insurance

 "Most of the fundamental ideas of science are essentially simple and may, as a rule, be expressed in a language comprehensible to everyone."